Roozbeh96/Bayesian-Stochastic-time-series-generator/README.md

   <summary>Click to see the documentation for Python files</summary>

 ### Python files
+`

 </details>

 ## Algorithm
+Fig 1: The velocity signal is chopped into the desired length scale.
 <img src="Fig/Fig17.png" alt="what!!!" width="400"/>
 <img src="Fig/Fig20.png" alt="what!!!" width="400"/>
 <img src="Fig/Fig24.png" alt="what!!!" width="400"/>